hsbadr/HiClimR/README.md

 ![blank-container](http://blaustein.eps.jhu.edu/~hbadr1/images/HiClimR.png)
 *[`HiClimR`](http://cran.r-project.org/package=HiClimR) is applicable to any correlation-based clustering.*

+## License

+[**`HiClimR`**](http://cran.r-project.org/package=HiClimR) is licensed under `GPL-2 | GPL-3`.
+The code is modified by [Hamada S. Badr](http://blaustein.eps.jhu.edu/~hbadr1) <badr@jhu.edu> from src/library/stats/R/hclust.R part of [R package](http://www.R-project.org) Copyright(C) 1995-2015 The R Core Team.

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+A copy of the GNU General Public License is available at http://www.r-project.org/Licenses.

+## Documentation

+For information on how to use [**`HiClimR`**](http://cran.r-project.org/package=HiClimR), check out [user manual](http://cran.r-project.org/web/packages/HiClimR/HiClimR.pdf) and the examples bellow.

+## Source Code

+The source code repository can be found on GitHub at [https://github.com/hsbadr/HiClimR](https://github.com/hsbadr/HiClimR).

 ## History

 |    Version    |     Date     |  Comment      |  Author          |  Email         |